 Dorsoduro

-More breathing room without giving up practicality
+More breathing room without giving up a real Venice base

 Where to stay in Venice with family